-In April 2019 Oracle made licensing changes that affects UW-Madison's ability to use certain versions of Java on University owned systems.
+In April 2019, Oracle made licensing changes that affected UW-Madison's ability to use certain versions of Java on university owned systems.

 What has changed with Oracle’s Java SE License?

 Oracle has changed its Oracle Technology Network License Agreement for Oracle Java SE as of April 16, 2019.
 Common products covered under this new license agreement are Java Runtime Environment (JRE), Java SE Development Kit (JDK), and Java Web Start.
 For additional information on the new license agreement see these FAQs.

 The new license agreement continues to permit the following use cases at no cost.

 Oracle Approved Product Use (see UW-specific products below)

 Products from vendors with approval to distribute java (See UW-specific products below)

 Other use cases, such as accessing or distributing production products , are no longer free and require an Oracle Java SE Subscription.